M66B/FairEmail/FAQ.md

 **(40) How can I reduce the network usage of FairEmail?**

 You can reduce the network usage basically in the same way as reducing battery usage, see the previous question for suggestions.

-Additionally, you can set FairEmail to download small messages and attachments on a metered (mobile, paid) connection only.
+Additionally, you can set FairEmail to download small messages and attachments on a metered (mobile, paid) connection only or let FairEmail connect via unmetered connections only.
-This is an account specific setting accessible via *Setup* > *Manage accounts*.
+These advanced settings are accessible via *Setup* > *Advanced options*.

 <a name="faq41"></a>
 **(41) How can I fix the error 'Handshake failed' ?**

+There are several possible causes, so please read to the end of this answer.

 The error '*Handshake failed ...
 WRONG_VERSION_NUMBER*' might mean that you are trying to connect to an IMAP or SMTP server without an encrypted connection, typically using port 143 (IMAP) and port 25 (SMTP).